-The Rathaus (town hall) is a wonderful example of a renaissance architecture.
-The back of the building is the oldest section from 1250 and displays Gothic style and the impressive facade was added in 1572.
+The rathaus (town hall) is a wonderful example of a renaissance architecture.
+The back of the building is the oldest section and dates from 1250.
+The impressive facade was added in 1572.

-Still a functional government building, the Rathaus was the seat of government for the city-state during the medieval age.
+Still a functional government building, the rathaus was the seat of government for the city-state during its wealthy medieval age.
 Visitors can climb the 61 meter (200 feet) tower for a small admission and enjoy views of the town and Tauber river.

 Feast on Frankish Food